lukso-network/LIPs/LSPs/LSP-17-ContractExtension.md

 **Storing Extensions in ERC725Y Storage**

 Contracts that conform to the ERC725Y standard COULD use an alternative approach to store extension information in the ERC725Y storage.
-The ERC725Y storage is a mapping from bytes32 to bytes, and the extension information can be structured as follows:
+The ERC725Y storage is a mapping from `bytes32` to `bytes`, and the extension information can be structured as follows:

 ```json
 {